LeNPaul/jekyll-starter-kit/README.md

 Atom is supported through [Jekyll-Feed](https://github.com/jekyll/jekyll-feed) and RSS 2.0 is supported through [RSS autodiscovery](http://www.rssboard.org/rss-autodiscovery).

 ### Social Media Icons

 All social media icons are courtesy of [Font Awesome](http://fontawesome.io/).
 You can change which icons appear, as well as the account that they link to, in the `settings.yml` file in the `_data` folder.

-### MathJax

-jekyll-starter-kit comes out of the box with [MathJax](https://www.mathjax.org/), which allows you to display mathematical equations in your posts through the use of [LaTeX](http://www.andy-roberts.net/writing/latex/mathematics_1).

 ### Syntax Highlighting

-jekyll-starter-kit provides syntax highlighting through [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/).
+The Jekyll Starter Kit provides syntax highlighting through [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/).
 Syntax highlighting allows you to display source code in different colors and fonts depending on what programming language is being displayed.
 You can find the full list of supported programming languages [here](https://github.com/jneen/rouge/wiki/List-of-supported-languages-and-lexers).
 Another option is to embed your code through [Gist](https://en.support.wordpress.com/gist/).

 ### Markdown